B-VAMSHIDHARREDDY/Aptitude-Project/README.md

 # Aim of the Project
-This Project is done using Java, Jsp, html, phpmyadmin as database.
-In this project admin has control over the examination it means he can create an exam and view the score of the students who attended the exam
+In this project admin has control over the examination it means he can create an exam and view the score of the students who attended the exam.
 # Role of Admin:
   * Admin can add Student
   * Admin can add Questions